 “The maternal instinct is a complicated emotional experience for a Latina in an interracial marriage and raising an adopted black son.
 Givhan’s heartfelt poems don’t come across as sentimental because her angst is expressed through the unsettling truths about the racism in today’s America that her partner faces and that her son will undoubtedly encounter.
 Channeling her inner healer and her inner bruja, the speaker offers words as solace and safety, knowing this doesn’t always guarantee an uneventful homecoming, “the boy on the street, his too-large cowboy boots/ forever walking home toward his mama.
 His mama/ forever on the porch, searching the skyline for a hat.”
 This moving and sometimes painful book of poems in nonetheless filled with positive light and hope.” —Rigoberto González, NBCNews.com, Feb.
 2017

-LANDSCAPE WITH HEADLESS MAMA is available from Amazon & Pleiades Press!
+LANDSCAPE WITH HEADLESS MAMA is available from Amazon & Pleiades Press or can be ordered From your favorite indie bookstore! jenn is currently out of stock.

 “Pardon me, but I’m shivering a bit at my core.
 These are restless, storm-hued stanzas, revelations of our dark cravings and hapless, woefully imperfect attempts at perfect love.
 Here are the dreams even our dreams won’t reveal, flaunting wild edges and endings that nudge the soul, each fusing of lyric and lesson as potent as a backhand slap.
 And Mama watches everything.
 Mama sees it all.” –Patricia Smith